AkchurinDA/Fortuna.jl/docs/src/Reliability Problems/ReliabilityProblems.md

 !!! note
     The definition of the limit state function ``g(\vec{X})`` in `Fortuna.jl` package only pertains to its form (e.g., whether it is linear, square, exponential, etc. in each variable).
 The information about the random variables involved in the reliability problem is carried in the random vector ``\vec{X}`` and its correlation matrix ``\rho^{X}``, that you use when defining a reliability problem using a custom `ReliabilityProblem()` type.

-## Analyzing Reliability Problems
+## Solving Reliability Problems

-After defining the reliability problem, `Fortuna.jl` allows to easily solve it using a whole suite of First- and Second-Order Reliability Methods through a single `analyze()` function as shown in the example below.
+After defining the reliability problem, `Fortuna.jl` allows to easily solve it using a whole suite of First- and Second-Order Reliability Methods through a single `solve()` function as shown in the example below.

 ```@example 1
-# Solve the reliability problem using an imporved Hasofer-Lind-Rackwitz-Fiessler method:
+# Perform reliability analysis using improved Hasofer-Lind-Rackwitz-Fiessler (iHLRF) method:
 Solution = solve(Problem, FORM(iHLRF()))
 println("PoF    = $(Solution.PoF)")
 println("β      = $(Solution.β)")